Low birth weight in Papua New Guinea is a killer. Help us research what is causing low birth weight in PNG so that we can stop it.

 Non-optimal cervicovaginal microbiota is associated with adverse sexual and reproductive health outcomes.
-However, the nature of the vaginal microbiota in PNG women of reproductive age, which can vary depending on race, is unknown.
+However, the nature of the vaginal microbiota in Papua New Guinean women of reproductive age, which can vary depending on race, is unknown.

 Furthermore, the role of the vaginal microbiome in protecting against or increasing susceptibility to sexually transmitted infection (STIs), and adverse reproductive health outcomes including preterm delivery and birth weight are unknown in this specific cohort.